deeptanshukumar/Confluence/README.md

 # Confluence
-This is a project that makes playlists via a interactive inteeface
+This is a project that makes playlists via a interactive interface